 - Operational Profits from Tourism, Game Sales, Agriculture, etc

-- Personal usage of the Reserve through your own farm or private plot(if applicable)
+- Personal usage of the Reserve through your own farm

 - Operating profit from a commercial going concern lodge